grace-notes/website/contents/topics/agriculture-palestine.md

 Nisan.
 The month of Nisan corresponds to the period of March 15 to April 15 on our calendar.

-Events of the Month of Nisan
+## Events of the Month of Nisan

-day event
+Day 1

-1 Fast for Nadab and Abihu
+:    Fast for Nadab and Abihu

+Day 10
-10 Selection of paschal lamb (the lamb to be used in Passover; fast for Miriam and in memory of the scarcity of water in the wilderness
+:    Selection of paschal lamb (the lamb to be used in Passover; fast for
+     Miriam and in memory of the scarcity of water in the wilderness

+Day 14
-14 Paschal lamb is killed in the evening, Passover begins
+:    Paschal lamb is killed in the evening, Passover begins

+Day 15
-15 First day of unleavened bread.
-After sunset a sheaf of barley is brought to the temple.
+:    First day of unleavened bread.
+After sunset a sheaf of barley is
+     brought to the temple.

+Day 16
-16 First fruits sheaf offered; harvest begins; from this date it is fifty days until the Feast of Pentecost.
+:    First fruits sheaf offered; harvest begins; from this date it is
+     fifty days until the Feast of Pentecost.

+Day 22
-22 Close of Passover; end of unleavened bread
+:    Close of Passover; end of unleavened bread

+Day 26
-26 Fast for the death of Joshua
+:    Fast for the death of Joshua

+## Harvest

 Grain was harvested with a sickle, although it was known that grain was harvested by pulling up the roots to preserve all the straw.
 The cut